-What am I consenting to on behalf of my child by signing the form?
+What am I consenting to on behalf of my child/ward by signing the form?

 By completing the parent/guardian consent form either online or in paper copy, you are giving permission for The Brain Tumour Charity to access and store your child's medical records in a secret or anonymised format.
-When your child turns 12 you will receive an email advising you that the current consent form has expired and you will need to re-consent to BRIAN using our patient information sheet and consent form for 12-15 year olds.
+When your child turns 16 you will receive an email advising you that the current consent form has expired and your child will need to consent to BRIAN themselves if you think they are cognitively able.
+Alternatively you may be able to consent on their behalf.
+Options will be outlined in the email.